 The sustained low parasitism observed in the untreated control plots (max 39.64%) further emphasizes the necessity of proactive augmentative releases.
 While ambient parasitoid populations were present, their natural activity was insufficient to regulate RSW below economic thresholds, supporting earlier assertions by Manikandan et al. (2019) and Stocks and Hodges (2012) regarding the limited impact of unassisted natural enemies under high infestation pressure.

-These findings collectively reinforce the proposition that integrated approaches—combining biological control agents, entomopathogenic fungi, botanicals, and mechanical tools—are indispensable for the sustainable management of RSW.
+These findings collectively reinforce the proposition that integrated approaches combining biological control agents, entomopathogenic fungi, botanicals, and mechanical tools are indispensable for the sustainable management of RSW.
 Unlike sole reliance on synthetic insecticides, which pose ecological risks and promote resistance development (Selvaraj et al., 2017), IPM modules such as those evaluated in this study offer durable, ecologically benign alternatives compatible with organic and low-input systems.

 Furthermore, the demonstrated compatibility of E. guadeloupae, I. fumosorosea, and Mallada sp. within these modules aligns with the growing emphasis on conserving functional biodiversity to enhance pest suppression in perennial cropping systems (Gurr et al., 2017).
 The observed additive effects of biological agents and cultural practices underline the importance of integrating multiple tactics rather than adopting singular interventions.
 In conclusion, the superior performance of Module 2 highlights its potential as a scalable and farmer-friendly strategy for RSW management.
 The implementation of such integrated modules can significantly mitigate RSW damage, improve the resilience of coconut production systems, and contribute to sustainable intensification objectives in tropical agriculture.